Diseases and pests identification

 As mentioned previously and to improve identification performance, only a small number of users can contribute to these annotated observations.
 These contributions are essential for improving the accuracy of the identification feature and building a more comprehensive resource for the entire Pl@ntNet community.

 Each image of an observation can receive a set of annotations.
-To annotate an image, select “Phytopathogens” annotations in the Annotations section next to the image and search for a specific value.
+To annotate an image, select the “Phytopathogens” annotations in the Annotations section next to the image and search for a specific value.
 If the disease you identify on your image is not in the list and you have more than 10 images illustrating it, please contact us here.

 Research effort behind this feature